Pipeline Manager

 ./build static-html

-For available flags, run:
+To list available flags, run:

 ./build static-html -h

-To run the built application, open ./pipeline_manager/frontend/dist/index.html in a preferred browser.
-As an example, if the browser of your choice is firefox you should run:
+For example, if the browser of your choice is firefox you should run:

 firefox ./pipeline_manager/frontend/dist/index.html

-The specification can be loaded in the webpage using the Load specification option in the main menu.
-The dataflow can be loaded in the webpage using the Load graph file option in the main menu.
+You can then load the dataflow on the webpage using the Load graph file option in the main menu.

-For example:
+URL example:

-firefox "https://antmicro.github.io/kenning-pipeline-manager/static-demo/index.html?spec=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Fmain%2Fexamples%2Fsample-specification.json&graph=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Fmain%2Fexamples%2Fsample-dataflow.json"
+firefox "https://antmicro.github.io/kenning-pipeline-manager/_static/pipeline-manager.html?spec=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-specification.json&graph=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-dataflow.json"

-Will fetch and use specification and dataflow from the GitHub repository for this project.
+The URL above will fetch and use specification and dataflow from the GitHub repository for this project.
 The URLs need to be encoded.

 ./build static-html <path-to-specification-json>